 When it was released towards the end of 2020, the Simba Hybrid Pro was tagged as the brand's "most advanced mattress ever".
 Slightly awkwardly, Simba went and released an even more advanced model fairly shortly afterwards.
 But we're focusing on the Hybrid Pro here, which for its balance of exceptional features to not-extortionate price has picked up the T3 Award for best mattress in both 2021 and 2022.

 There are currently four mattresses in Simba's range, all hybrids: the Essential is the cheapest and most basic, then there's the Original, followed by the Pro that I'm focusing on here, and finally the Hybrid luxe.
 As you more up the range, Simba adds more layers, mostly aimed at delivering better comfort, support and airflow.
-So the seven-layer Hybrid pro contains more springs and an extra, temperature-regulating wool layer compared to the five-layer Simba Hybrid mattress, while if you shell out for the 10-layer Simba Hybrid Luxe mattress, you're getting yet more springs and bamboo-infused wool.
+So the seven-layer Hybrid pro contains more springs and an extra, temperature-regulating wool layer.
+This is in comparison to the four-layer Simba Hybrid Essential mattress (opens in new tab) and the five-layer Simba Hybrid mattress, while if you shell out for the 10-layer Simba Hybrid Luxe mattress, you're getting yet more springs and bamboo-infused wool.

 Although it's not the priciest in the range, there's no question that the Hybrid Pro is still an investment.
 Although do bear in mind that you should never have to pay full price: there are Simba mattress discount codes and deals of around 40% off throughout the year – in fact, they're some of the best cheap mattress deals around.